DriHut/ReFramed/README.md

 ## `Mesh`-based models

-We will construct a `RetexturedMeshTemplateUnbakedModel`.
+We will construct a `RetexturedMeshUnbakedModel`.
 You need two things - the ID of a parent model, and a `Supplier<Mesh>` to retexture.

 Fill in the parent model field with the ID of any model.
 Ideally, this model should have a parent of `block/block`, or at least define *some* non-default rotations (smokey the bear voice *Only You Can Prevent Weirdly Rotated First-Person Models*), set `"gui_light": "front"` (lest the item model look weird), and define a particle texture.